A detailed guide for finding the best and most reliable memory cards for the Fujifilm X-Pro 3 and at the best prices.

 Memory Card Speed Test | In-Camera Test Results

 This test lists different performance metrics with different memory cards.
-USB tests are taken with a USB-C UHS-II reader with Cyrstal Disk.
+USB-C tests are taken with a USB-C UHS-II reader with Cyrstal Disk on Windows 10.
 Camera write speeds are taken from the Fujifilm X-T3 which has very similar hardware.
-Each camera from the same generation has very similar results.
+Each camera from the same generation has very similar results although the X-Pro models do get very hot.

 |Memory Card||Speed Class||In-Camera Write||USB Read||USB Write|